 - Disclosing any conflicts of interest they have, including conflicts of interest related to their direct family members

-- Disclosing any affiliations they have that directly link to their work as a birth professional
+- Disclosing any affiliations they have that directly link to their work as a birth and lactation professional

 - Disclosing their income as required by law, appropriately meeting taxation requirements, and meeting local and regional requirements for maintaining their business

-Responsibility addresses how a birth professional executes the roles and behaviors related to clients, colleagues and peers, the industry, and to oneself.
+Responsibility addresses how a birth and lactation professional executes the roles and behaviors related to clients, colleagues and peers, the industry, and to oneself.

 A CBI student or graduate is responsible for: